-According to Phivolcs, the quake that hit a part of Surigao del Sur was located at 08.34° North, 126.81° East – 052 km South 87° East of Hinatuan.
-The quake was tectonic in origin and had a depth of 012 kilometers.
+According to Phivolcs, the quake that hit a part of Surigao del Sur was located at 08.78°North, 126.49°East – 021 km South 83° East of Marihatag with a depth of origin of 027 kilometers.

 Phivolcs stated in its bulletin that no damage is expected of the said quake and as well as aftershocks.
-No intensity was recorded by the agency of the said quake in its epicenter nor the nearby areas.
+As of this writing, no intensity was recorded of the said quake at its epicenter and the nearby areas.